Diabetes Foot Health

 Empowering people with diabetes and those with or at risk of developing foot complications to maintain healthy feet, recognise foot health risks early and navigate the health system to access timely, appropriate care and appropriate footwear, especially in our remote communities.

 We promote and facilitate culturally appropriate care based on the Diabetes Feet Australia 2021, evidenced based guidelines, multi-disciplinary services and improving access to primary care prevention to better manage diabetes-related foot ulcers, infections, nerve damage and circulatory issues, that can lead to lower limb amputations.
-Advocate and call on the governments to develop standards of care standardised screening, health promotion, medical grade footwear subsidies, and that appropriate footwear be added to Schedule A and deemed an essential item that is required to be stocked in remote community stores.

 Yarn with us.
 We’d love to chat about how we can promote healthy feet in your organisation, school or community.